≡ Menu

 1. Work with an experienced and independent insurance agent or broker: An experienced and independent insurance agent or broker can help you navigate the underwriting process and find the best coverage options for your specific needs.
 They can also help you compare quotes from different insurers to find the most affordable premiums.

 2. Be honest about your medical history: When you apply for life insurance, you will be asked about your medical history, including any past diagnoses and treatments.
-It’s important to be honest and upfront about your medical history to avoid any complications or issues during the underwriting process.
+Being honest and upfront about your medical history is essential to avoid complications or issues during underwriting.
 This will also help ensure that you get the most accurate quotes.

-3. Get a copy of your medical records: Before applying for life insurance, it’s a good idea to get a copy of your medical records from your doctor.
-This will help you provide accurate and detailed information to the insurer and can help speed up the underwriting process.
+3. Get a copy of your medical records: Before applying for life insurance, getting a copy of your medical records from your doctor is a good idea.
+This will help you provide the insurer with accurate and detailed information and can speed up the underwriting process.

-4. Maintain a healthy lifestyle: Maintaining a healthy lifestyle, including regular exercise, a balanced diet, and avoiding smoking and excessive drinking, can help improve your overall health and reduce your risk of developing health issues that could impact your life insurance coverage.
+4. Maintain a healthy lifestyle: A healthy lifestyle, including regular exercise, a balanced diet, and avoiding smoking and excessive drinking, can help improve overall health and reduce the risk of developing health issues that could impact your life insurance coverage.

-By taking these steps, you can help ensure that you get the best life insurance coverage for your needs, regardless of any past diagnoses or health issues.
+By taking these steps, you can help ensure you get the best life insurance coverage for your needs, regardless of past diagnoses or health issues.

-Now, will we be able to help out everyone who has been previously diagnosed with Skin Cancer?
+Now, can we help out everyone previously diagnosed with Skin Cancer?

 0 comments… add one